tommygorham/portable-cpu-gpu/README.md

 # modern-cpu-gpu-programming
-Wiki page and code base to support my final project and paper with regards to a MS in Computer Science at the University of Tennessee at Chattanooga.
+Welcome!
+This is a wiki page and code base to support my final project artifacts towards a MS in Computer Science at the University of Tennessee at Chattanooga.